-Congratulations, you have purchased a drive system and have been enjoying learning all the different ways the new drive system can benefit your work environment.
-After familiarizing yourself, you realize that changing the acceleration might further improve your new system.
-Maybe you are carrying a different load than previously expected, or maybe your work environment has more traction than others, or maybe it’s something else.
+Congratulations, you have purchased a caster drive system and have been enjoying learning how the new drive system can benefit your work environment.
+After familiarizing yourself, you realize that changing the acceleration might improve your new system.
+Maybe you are carrying a different load than expected, your work environment has more traction than others, or maybe it’s something else.

-Whichever is your reason, thankfully this is an easy and straightforward process that requires minimal equipment to make this change.
+Whatever your reason, thankfully, this is a straightforward process requiring minimal equipment to make this change.

 Figure 1.
 USB Connector Type B

-Your Roboteq motor controller also needs the Roborun+ software to be downloaded to make changes to its acceleration settings, shown in Figure 2.
-This software can be downloaded from the following link:
+Your Roboteq motor controller also needs the Roborun+ software to be downloaded to change its acceleration settings, as shown in Figure 2.
+You can download this software from the following link:

 Figure 2.
 Roborun+ Software File